vladimir-laz/eco2ai_prototype/README.md

 tracker.stop()
 ```

 SberEmissionTrack also supports decorators.
-Once decorated function executed emissions info will be written to file.
+Once decorated function executed, emissions info will be written to the file.
 See example below:
 ```python
 from SberEmittionTrack import track